-“authorised officer” means a police officer authorised pursuant to a determination published under section 6;
+authorised officer means a police officer authorised pursuant to a determination published under section 6;

-“Commissioner” means the Commissioner of Police appointed pursuant to the Police Act 1892;
+Commissioner means the Commissioner of Police appointed pursuant to the Police Act 1892;

-“notice” means a notice duly given in accordance with the requirements of section 5;
+notice means a notice duly given in accordance with the requirements of section 5;

-“permit” means a permit granted pursuant to a notice;
+permit means a permit granted pursuant to a notice;

-“section” means a section of this Act;
+section means a section of this Act;

-“street” means any road or highway open to, or which although not open to is nevertheless used by, the public, notwithstanding that it is on private property, and includes every thoroughfare, carriageway, footpath, reservation, median strip or traffic island associated with it and any steps, doorways or entrances abutting it;
+street means any road or highway open to, or which although not open to is nevertheless used by, the public, notwithstanding that it is on private property, and includes every thoroughfare, carriageway, footpath, reservation, median strip or traffic island associated with it and any steps, doorways or entrances abutting it;

-“subsection” means a subsection of the section in which the term appears;
+subsection means a subsection of the section in which the term appears;

-“thoroughfare” includes any bridge, tunnel, under-pass, arcade, pavement, footpath, court, passage or other place to or through which access to or from a street is permitted to the public.
+thoroughfare includes any bridge, tunnel, under-pass, arcade, pavement, footpath, court, passage or other place to or through which access to or from a street is permitted to the public.

-[Section 3 amended by No. 55 of 2004 s.
+[Section 3 amended: No. 55 of 2004 s.
 987.]

 4. Public meetings and processions